 If you’re thinking about getting a dog but are worried about all the noise they might make, don’t give up hope.
 Instead, explore these quiet dog breeds that barely make a peep.

 All dogs bark, but not all of them will have the neighbors pounding on your door in anger from the noise.
 There are many lovely dogs out there that are incredibly quiet.

 Let’s explore 15 quiet dog breeds that could be just what you’re looking for.

 What’s With All the Barking?

 The first thing you should understand is what makes some dogs so vocal.

 According to some veterinarians, small dogs bark more than larger ones.
-Fortunately for those of you with a small living space, that’s not always the case, as you’ll see from some of the small pups on our list.
+Fortunately, for those with a small living space, that’s not always the case, as you’ll see from some of the small pups on our list.

 Several studies show that barking habits are deeply rooted in a dog’s genetics.
-They’re barking because that’s what they were born and bred to do.
+They’re barking because they were born and bred to do that.